 All five works submitted by the artist must be available for the full duration of the exhibition.
 If a painting is already in a private collection, the owner must have agreed to the loan of the work for the prize exhibition.

-All 12 shortlisted artists will receive a £100 exhibitor’s fee – this may be used to help with costs for travel and accommodation.
-The artists will arrange delivery and of their selected works to Huddersfield Art Gallery in October and collection of the paintings from the Huddersfield Art Gallery after the exhibition(s) have closed.
+Exhibiting artists will each receive a £400 exhibitor’s fee – this may be used to help with costs for travel and accommodation.
+Selected artists must arrange delivery of their selected works to Huddersfield Art Gallery in October and collection of the paintings from the London Gallery after the exhibition(s) have closed.
 The organisers will liaise with the artists to confirm dates and to make arrangements.

 Works that are for sale are subject to a 50% commission.
 The commission is split two-thirds / one third between the venue (ie 2/3 to Huddersfield Art Gallery) and 1/3 Contemporary British Painting.
 Works do not have to be for sale.
 Shortlisted artists will be contacted by the organisers for details.